19 Best National & State Parks in New York

 When you're not practicing your swan dive, tighten your laces and hike along one of the park's six trails.
 They wind through the craggy walls of the gorge, around other hypnotizing waterfalls, and into dense woods.
 The easy Lower Rim Trail offers an unbeatable view of Lower Falls from above.

 Insider's tip: Don't miss the park's second most fabulous cascade: the 115-foot-tall Lucifer Falls.
+No wonder this has been dubbed one of the best attractions and things to do in the Finger Lakes Region, NY.

 4. Hudson River Valley